 - The Policía Nacional deal with national issues, including terrorism and immigration, which is why it is they who issue NIEs and Certificados de Registro, but their primary responsibility is for criminal matters.
 They are, therefore, the police to call if you have seen or been a victim of a crime.
 Officers wear wear dark blue uniforms and if you need to contact them, you can phone 091.

 - The Policía Local are provided by local Ayuntamientos in larger towns.
 They police traffic congestion and illegal parking, civil disturbances, and bylaws, so for example it will be they who deal with touts on pavements or potentially dangerous dogs without leads or muzzles, or pavement obstacles.
 Officers wear light blue uniforms and their phone numbers vary municipality to municipality.

-In addition to the police, there is a public service called Protección Civil, whose organization, functioning and running is co-ordinated by Ayuntamientos, Cabildos and the Canarian Government.
-It is staffed by volunteers and is often used to assist the police in emergency situations like fires or floods, or at large public events.
+In addition to the police, Protección Civil is a volunteer “force” co-ordinated by Ayuntamientos, Cabildos and the Canarian Government and staffed by volunteers.
+It is often used to assist the police in controlling large public events like concerts, or in emergency situations like fires or floods.